Welcome to the big branding questionnaire.

 - What words should visitors use to get to this page?

 - What action do I want them to take when they get here?

 Having clarity around search intent, should help you identify the logical next step in the process.

-You need to be crystal clear around the desired actions of your visitors.
-Then you can build that into your branding or website project.
+You need to be crystal clear around the desired actions of your visitors, as then you can build that into your branding, or website project.